 “Yes, sah,” said Kip.

-Miss Monday and Clementine nodded.
+Miss Monday and KasumiKasumi nodded.

 “Good,” said Jonathan.

 He fired the flare gun.
 A hundred pale eyes looked up at once as the flare burst into a brilliant green and streaked across the sky.
 It sizzled and cracked, trailing smoke.
 It hit the ground fifty feet from Roderick’s doorstep and lay there sizzling.